vippsas/vipps-developers/common-topics/url-validation.md

 * [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api)
 * [PSP API](https://developer.vippsmobilepay.com/docs/APIs/psp-api)

-All URLs in the Vipps eCommerce API are validated with the [Apache Commons URL Validator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).
+All URLs in the eCommerce API are validated with the [Apache Commons URL Validator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).

 **Please note:**

 * The `callbackPrefix` URL *must* use HTTPS.
 * The `fallBack` URL must use either HTTPS or a custom URL scheme (`myapp://`).
-* The endpoints required by Vipps must be publicly available.
+* The endpoints required by Vipps MobilePay must be publicly available.
 * The hostnames must resolve with DNS.

 URLs that start with `http://localhost` will be rejected.
 If you want to use localhost as fallback, please use `http://127.0.0.1`.
-It is, naturally, not possible to use `http://localhost` or `http://127.0.0.1` for the callback, as the Vipps backend would then call itself.
+It is, naturally, not possible to use `http://localhost` or `http://127.0.0.1` for the callback, as the Vipps MobilePay backend would then call itself.
 [Ngrok](https://ngrok.com) may also be an option.

 If `isApp` is true, the `fallBack` URL is not validated with Apache Commons URL Validator,